 - Bring in expert knowledge to write and package up your contracts with the builders and to make sure that you have the right insurances, guarantees and warranties in place.

-- Seriously consider getting a professional project manager who is experienced in basement builds to manage all contractors and third party professional firms from the initial design stage right through to hand-over.
+- Consider employing a professional project manager, experienced in basement builds, to manage contractors and third party professional firms from design right through to hand-over.

 Want to find out more or get started?

 Call us today on 020 3637 0700 or email email@example.com

 Download or read The London Guide to Residential Basement Extensions and learn how we’ll work with you from concept to planning approval.